Bcastillo44/FinTech-Case-Study---Betterment/README.md

 ## Description

-Case Study to decsribe Betterment in the Robo-advising sector
+Case Study to describe Betterment in the Robo-advising sector

 ### Betterment